sherine-k/okd.io/docs/blog/posts/guides/sno-assisted-installer.md

 - Memory : 16 GB
 - Storage (ideally fast storage, such as SSD) : 120GB

-These are the absolut minimum resources needed, depending on the workload(s) you want to run in the cluster you may need additional CPU, memory and storage.
+These are the absolute minimum resources needed, depending on the workload(s) you want to run in the cluster you may need additional CPU, memory and storage.

 ### Network